finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 ##### Inputs:

-- `string1` : A Lua string containing the fully qualified path to the script file.
+- `string1` : [optional] A Lua string containing the fully qualified path to the script file.
+If this parameter is omitted, it still creates a collection with one item.
+You can then supply the Lua code with the item's `SetOptionalScriptText` method.
 - `string2` : [optional] A Lua string containing the Lua code to execute.
 If this parameter is provided, the contents of the fully qualified path are ignored, though RGP Lua will continue to use the path for display and security purposes.

 ##### Outputs: